GundaHrushinath/GundaHrushinath/Readme.md

 ### Hi,
-### I'm 19 years old Self-taught Web-Developer from India.
+### I'm 19 years old Self-taught Programmer from India.

 ### The Repositories here are might useful or not, but those are obtained with my sincere efforts.